Scope of International Marketing Meaning, Definition and Nature

 International Marketing Meaning

 International marketing is somewhat similar to export management.
-However, export management involves managing the flow of goods and services from the host country to the guest country whereas, international marketing covers production, finance, and personnel activities.
+However, export management involves managing the flow of goods and services from the host country to the guest country, whereas international marketing covers finance, production, and personnel activities.
 It also entails several post-sales activities.

 Definition of International Marketing